Columbia's Integrity Week 2026: Impact of Generative Artificial Intelligence on Academia

 Time: 12:00pm - 1:00pm

-Target Population: Columbia faculty
+Target Population: Columbia Faculty

 How can we teach and design courses to promote academic integrity and deepen student learning – particularly in a world increasingly shaped by generative AI?
 Join us for an interactive lunch workshop where we will explore practical strategies for designing your courses and assignments to proactively foster academic integrity and minimize opportunities for academic dishonesty.

-Senior Thesis Writing Workshop | Writing Center & Columbia Libraries
+Building Your Scholarly Conversation: A Thesis Workshop | Writing Center & Columbia Libraries

-Locations: Lerner 601
+Location: Lerner 601

 Target Population: Columbia Community